shopsys/shopsys/docs/storefront/gtm/hooks.md

 ## useGtmSliderProductListViewEvent

-Hook used to handle viewing of a products list inside a slider, such as promoted products on homepage.
+The hook is used to handle the viewing of a product list inside a slider, such as promoted products on the homepage.
-It is triggered every time page therefore products change.
+It is triggered every time the page, therefore products change.

 ```ts
 export const useGtmSliderProductListViewEvent = (